 Liz added that it was the overall impact of her team that she thought deserved some recognition:

 "There are few teams who provide such an integral role to patients, staff in front line services and also have a corporate oversight.
-With an increase in demand for training, advice and reviews of complex cases, the team has continued to demonstrate their professionalism and perseverance, to deliver safe, responsive, caring and well-led support to patients and the staff who provide care for them."
+With an increase in demand for training, advice and reviews of complex cases, the team has continued to demonstrate their professionalism and perseverance.
+They continue to deliver safe, responsive, caring and well-led support to patients and the staff who provide care for them."

 Grimsby's North East Lincolnshire CAMHS team, Primary Mental Health Worker Laura Hall, was nominated by fellow CAMHS worker Laura Wivell.

-"Laura is one in a million and I know that the rest of the team would support me in saying that NEL CAMHS would be a less brighter place without her around, said Laura Wivell.
+"Laura is one in a million and I know that the rest of the team would support me in saying that NEL CAMHS would be a less brighter place without her around.

 For the past five years Laura has been undergoing treatment for cancer, yet you wouldn't know it if you met her.
 She has never once failed to stay passionate about her job and has always been back at work with her positivity and caring attitude."